 The 'convertible' part in the name might give this away but this duffel bag doubles up as a sort-of backpack as well, if not a comfortable one, but at least you can distribute the weight of the bag and its contents equally between both shoulders by throwing it on your back.

 Sometimes you can tell if a bag manufacturer knows its target market and this seems to be the case with King Kong Apparel.
-At King Kong, the mission to create the best gym bag was fulfilled by the CORE range which includes the CORE25 Backpack (UK/US) and the equally as versatile CORE35 Duffel Bag.
+At King Kong, the mission to create the best gym bag was fulfilled by the CORE range which includes the CORE25 Backpack (UK (opens in new tab)/US (opens in new tab) retailer links) and the equally as versatile CORE35 Duffel Bag (opens in new tab) (also a retailer link).

 There are loads of features that make the King Kong CORE25 Backpack the ultimate gym bag.
 For one, it is made of Ripstop nylon material so it can withstand some throwing around and all those times when you have to cram your bag into those tiny gym lockers.
 It is also the perfect size for any gym session – 25 litres – nor unnecessarily big like some of the duffel bags, neither it is too small to actually contain all the stuff you'll need in the gym (and after the sesh).